pollen-robotics/Reachy2Teleoperation/README.md

 ### Using a [release build](https://github.com/pollen-robotics/Reachy2Teleoperation/releases) [recommended]

-For the Oculus Quest 2 or 3, you may ask to join the list of beta users to install the app directly from the app store.
-Please contact us on our [discord channel](https://discord.com/channels/519098054377340948/991321051835404409)!

 For Windows and Android platforms, the simplest way to use the application is to download a [release here](https://github.com/pollen-robotics/ReachyTeleoperation/releases) (*Assets* section).
 You can use the installer to install the application on your computer, as well as GStreamer, or download the zip file that contains the .exe to run.
 Your VR headset should be plugged in and ready to be used.